March On Continues with a Look at Black Hollywood

 “Over the course of my career, there were roles that would come up that I would choose not to play because I didn’t feel…usually it was about the project, not the role.
 We want to play different kinds of roles, but it’s ultimately about the message of the movie.
 For me, I try to do projects that represent us in the best light possible that celebrates our spirit.
 It’s a journey.
 Every actor has to make their own decision about where they will go.”

 The event concluded with a discussion on the work and legacy of director Oscar Micheaux and the impact he made on each panelist.
-To stream the recorded live discussion or view the full schedule of events for the March on Washington Film Festival visit https://www.marchonwashingtonfilmfestival.org/schedule.
+To stream the recorded live discussion or view the full schedule of events for March On visit https://marchonfest.org/march-on-festival-2024/schedule

 Read the source article: CLICK HERE